sogeti-esec-lab/android-fde/README.md

 ## Disclaimer

-The Full Disk Encryption tools are heavily based on Thomas Cannon tools and now support HTC One.
+The Full Disk Encryption tools are heavily based on Thomas Cannon tools and support HTC One, Wiko WAX (including the Blackphone).
 See below.

 Use over "fastboot oem read_mmc" currently only supports HTC One HBOOT < 1.56.0000.

+To dump Wiko WAX phones, use the scripts included in the "dump_nvtegra" directory.
+The dumping process for Linux and Windows is discribed also in the README.md of this same directory.

 ## License